Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 The file’s contents were a hastily assembled jumble.
 The Secret Service, it seemed, were busy pulling on a loose thread that was unravelling practically as fast as they could tug on it… but with some conspicuous and troubling gaps.

-Of codename HYDE---Wilhelmina Briggs-Davies---or a figure known even to the captured APA terrorists only as *‘The Handler,’* there was no sign.
+Of codename HYDE - Wilhelmina Briggs-Davies - or a figure known even to the captured APA terrorists only as *‘The Handler,’* there was no sign.

 The part that made Costello grunt and pull a small face was when he got to a list of the actors and agents involved in the little silent drama in the park.